eomielan/hand-gesture-classifier/README.md

 4. Use the trained model:

-   Choose one of the following methods to train the model based on operating system:
+   Choose one of the following methods to use the trained model based on operating system:

    - **Linux and MacOS (`predict_gesture.sh`):**

-      To use the pre-trained model using the provided Bash script, follow these steps:
+      To use the trained model using the provided Bash script, follow these steps:

       - Open a terminal within the repository.
       - Make the script executable with the command: `chmod +x train_model.sh`
       - Run the script with the command: `./predict_gesture.sh <img_path.jpg>` where `img_path.jpg` is the path to the gesture image.

-      This will use the pre-trained model to print a prediction.
+      This will use the trained model to print a prediction.

    - **Windows (`predict_gesture.ps1`):**

-      To use the pre-trained model using the provided powershell script, follow these steps:
+      To use the trained model using the provided powershell script, follow these steps:

       - Open a terminal within the repository.
       - If the script is not already executable, you'll need to adjust the script execution policy to allow running PowerShell scripts.
 Open PowerShell as an administrator and run the following command to set the execution policy: `Set-ExecutionPolicy RemoteSigned`
       - Run the script with the command: `.\predict_gesture.ps1 <img_path.jpg>` where `img_path.jpg` is the path to the gesture image.

-      This will use the pre-trained model to print a prediction.
+      This will use the trained model to print a prediction.